marcello-goccia/Python-Projects-for-Students/Computer Science Contests/Exercises-10 - Arrays 2D/Problem0003 - Print the First Element of a 2D List/problem.md

 Print the First Element of a 2D List

 ## Description
 You are given a 2D list.
 Write a program to print the first element of the first row in the matrix.

 ## Input Description
-The variable matrix is already initialized with a 2D list of integers.
+The variable "matrix" is already initialized with a 2D list of integers.
 You need to print the first element of the first row.

 ## Output Description